cat-kitty/ZCai.tech/README.md

             - Template: https://codepen.io/ethanthompson/pen/ogbebL
         - Build activities page -> Possibly convert to a gallery for my artwork
             - https://codepen.io/web-tiki/pen/HhCyd
+            - Make it so that when an image is clicked, it pops up and fills the entire page
             - https://codepen.io/MightyShaban/pen/eGaCf
             - https://codepen.io/dudleystorey/pen/kiajB
             - https://codepen.io/kathykato/pen/KRQOKY